 DESCRIPTION

-NOTE: This policy addresses office-based orthoptic training and does not address standard vision therapy with lenses, prisms, filters or occlusion.
+NOTE: This policy addresses office-based orthoptic training and does not address standard vision therapy with lenses, prisms, filters, or occlusion.

-Convergence insufficiency is a binocular vision disorder in which the eyes turn inward towards each other.
+Convergence insufficiency is a binocular vision disorder in which the eyes turn inward toward each other.
 Symptoms of this common condition may include eyestrain, headaches, blurred vision, diplopia, sleepiness, difficulty concentrating, movement of print, and loss of comprehension after short periods of reading or performing close activities.
 Prism reading glasses, home therapy with pencil push-ups, office-based vision therapy and orthoptics have been evaluated for the treatment of convergence insufficiency.

 Some learning disabilities, particularly those in which reading is impaired, have been associated with deficits in eye movements and/or visual tracking.
 For example, many dyslexic persons may have unstable binocular vision and report that letters may appear to move around, causing visual confusion.
 Currently, orthoptic training is being investigated for treatment of attention deficient disorders, dyslexia, dysphasia, and reading disorders.

-Orthoptic training is also known as vision training, visual therapy, optometric vision therapy, orthoptics - eye exercises, orthoptic vision therapy, and syntonic optometry.
+Orthoptic training is also known as vision training, visual therapy, optometric vision therapy, orthoptics-eye exercises, orthoptic vision therapy, and syntonic optometry.

 POLICY